jwstegemann/fritz2-docs/Components.md

 }
 ```

-fritz2 does not force you to build your components a certain way.
-You can use every single Kotlin-language-feature you like to do so.
+fritz2 doesn't force you to build your components a certain way - you can use every single Kotlin-language-feature you like.

-A parametrized component might look like this:
+A parameterized component could look like this:

 ```kotlin
 fun myOtherComponent(p: Person) = render {